quicwg/base-drafts/draft-ietf-quic-tls.md

 1-RTT encryption).
 If the Finished message is lost, the endpoint uses the Handshake encryption level to retransmit the lost message.
 Reordering or loss of packets can mean that QUIC will need to handle packets at multiple encryption levels.
-During the handshake, this means potentially handling of packets at higher and lower encryption levels than the current encryption level used by TLS.
+During the handshake, this means potentially handling packets at higher and lower encryption levels than the current encryption level used by TLS.

 In particular, server implementations need to be able to read packets at the Handshake encryption level before the final TLS handshake message at the 0-RTT